PART ONE – Darkness to Light (cont.)

 Unlike my earthly father, who often broke promises to us and whom we subsequently did not trust to keep his word (which is partially why we badgered him), the Heavenly Father will keep His promise without coercion or begging.

 The Scriptural example of the importunate (persistent) widow of Luke 18, by the way, is not an example of badgering.
-Jesus was speaking not of pestering, but of the sure reward of an indomitable faith and unsurrendered hope.
+Jesus was speaking not of pestering, but of the sure reward of an indomitable faith and hope that is never surrendered.

 When my brother Archie came of school age, our parents decided that we would begin to attend the Dauphin Plains country school nearly two miles from our home.
 Leaving Auntie and Uncle’s at the end of grade two was a very sad time for me.
 I would not be returning to my second home and those who had become my second set of parents.